nabto/nabto-webhook-demo/README.md

 # Nabto Webhook Demo

 To run this demo, you need a Nabto device ID and key.
-This device ID must be on a domain where webhooks are configured.
+This device ID must be on a domain where you have access to configure webhooks.

 ## Usage
 Clone this repository with the recursive argument to also get the unabto submodule: